xlab-si/emmy/README.md

 # Currently supported crypto primitives

-The crypto primitives supported by Emmy are listed in the table below.
+The crypto primitives and schemes (primitives combined in some more complex protocol) supported by Emmy are listed in the table below.

-Note that the ones not ticked are implemented, but are currently missing a communication-layer implementation (e.g. they are supported by Emmy, but at the moment lack client-server communication via gRPC).
+Note that the ones not ticked are implemented, but without client-server communication via gRPC.
+Primitives are meant to be used in schemes (like Schnorr, DLogEquality and others in Pseudonymsys) and communication messages for primitives are implemented there (different schemes might require slightly different messages).

 >**Note**: &#8484;<sub>p</sub> = multiplicative group of integers modulo prime p, EC = Elliptic Curve, ZKP = Zero Knowledge Proof, ZKPOK = Zero Knowledge Proof Of Knowledge